pykalman/pykalman/doc/source/ukf_users_guide.rst

 Algorithmically, this means that the UnscentedKalmanFilter is one hundred percent sure of the state and that no noise is left in the system.
-In order to avoid this, one must ensure that even for small amounts of noise, :attr:`f` and :attr:`g` must output different values for the same current state.
+In order to avoid this, one must ensure that even for small amounts of noise, :attr:`f` and :attr:`g` output different values for the same current state.

 Choosing Parameters